Which Vitamin Deficiency Causes Hair Loss? 15 Most Common

 8. Iron deficiency (anemia)

-Common symptoms include extreme fatigue, cold hands and feet, pale skin, and headaches.
+Symptoms of iron deficiency include extreme fatigue, cold hands and feet, pale skin, and headaches.

 9. Vitamin C deficiency